malaise/ada/README.txt

      algo are old and not secure.

 Dictio (3)::
-     Distributed data dictionnary that allows storing data, distributing this data base on all the machines.
+     Distributed data dictionary that allows storing data, distributing this data base on all the machines.
 Ensures correct insertion of new machines and periodic consistency checks.
 Recovery of data loss may be optimized (presently it resends all).